 After the commission acts, the proposal is sent to the U.S. Board on Geographic Names.
 The USBGN is the final word on choice, spelling and official use of the place names in the U.S. This does not guarantee the name will appear on federal maps, but all official names are entered into the national Geographic Names Information System (GNIS), the official list.

 If you are interested in submitting a proposal to name a geographic feature in Alaska, please read the guidelines.
-Complete applications, a map, and supporting documents should be submitted to the Office of History and Archaeology, 550 W. 7th Ave, Suite 1310, Anchorage, Alaska 99501-3565; email firstname.lastname@example.org; or fax 907-269-8908.
+Complete applications, a map, and supporting documents should be submitted to the Office of History and Archaeology, 550 W. 7th Ave, Suite 1310, Anchorage, Alaska 99501-3565; or email firstname.lastname@example.org.